 Avignon

 Famous for its nursery rhyme, medieval bridge, and brooding Palace of the Popes, contemporary Avignon bustles and prospers behind its mighty walls.
 For nearly 100 years Avignon was the capital of Christendom, home to seven popes.
 During this time, it grew from a quiet village into a thriving city.
-Today, with its large student population and fashionable shops, Avignon is an intriguing blend of medieval history, youthful energy, and urban sophistication.
+Today, with its large student population, fashionable shops, and extensive traffic-free areas, Avignon is an intriguing blend of medieval history, youthful energy, and urban sophistication.
 Street performers entertain the international throngs who fill Avignon's ubiquitous cafés and trendy boutiques.
-Clean, lively, and popular with tourists, Avignon is more impressive for its outdoor ambience than for its museums and monuments.

 At a Glance